webpack/webpack-cli/OPTIONS.md

   --output-module                                                                    Output javascript files as module source type.
   --no-output-module                                                                 Negative 'output-module' option.
   -o, --output-path <value>                                                          Output location of the file generated by webpack e.g. ./dist/.
-  --output-pathinfo <value>                                                          Include comments with information about the modules.
+  --output-pathinfo [value]                                                          Include comments with information about the modules.
+  --no-output-pathinfo                                                               Negative 'output-pathinfo' option.
   --output-public-path <value>                                                       The `publicPath` specifies the public URL address of the output files when referenced in a browser.
   --output-script-type <value>                                                       This option enables loading async chunks via a custom script type, such as script type="module".
+  --no-output-script-type                                                            Negative 'output-script-type' option.
   --output-source-map-filename <value>                                               The filename of the SourceMaps for the JavaScript files.
 They are inside the 'output.path' directory.
   --output-source-prefix <value>                                                     Prefixes every line of the source in the bundle with this string.
+  --output-strict-module-error-handling                                              Handles error in module loading correctly at a performance cost.
+This will handle module error compatible with the EcmaScript Modules spec.
+  --no-output-strict-module-error-handling                                           Negative 'output-strict-module-error-handling' option.
-  --output-strict-module-exception-handling                                          Handles exceptions in module loading correctly at a performance cost.
+  --output-strict-module-exception-handling                                          Handles exceptions in module loading correctly at a performance cost (Deprecated).
+This will handle module error compatible with the Node.js CommonJS way.
   --no-output-strict-module-exception-handling                                       Negative 'output-strict-module-exception-handling' option.
   --output-unique-name <value>                                                       A unique name of the webpack build to avoid multiple webpack runtimes to conflict when using globals.
   --output-wasm-loading <value>                                                      The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
+  --no-output-wasm-loading                                                           Negative 'output-wasm-loading' option.
   --output-webassembly-module-filename <value>                                       The filename of WebAssembly modules as relative path inside the 'output.path' directory.
   --output-worker-chunk-loading <value>                                              The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --no-output-worker-chunk-loading                                                   Negative 'output-worker-chunk-loading' option.
   --output-worker-wasm-loading <value>                                               The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
+  --no-output-worker-wasm-loading                                                    Negative 'output-worker-wasm-loading' option.
   --parallelism <value>                                                              The number of parallel processed modules in the compilation.
-  --performance                                                                      Configuration for web performance recommendations.
   --no-performance                                                                   Negative 'performance' option.
   --performance-hints <value>                                                        Sets the format of the hints: warnings, errors or nothing at all.
+  --no-performance-hints                                                             Negative 'performance-hints' option.
   --performance-max-asset-size <value>                                               File size limit (in bytes) when exceeded, that webpack will provide performance hints.
   --performance-max-entrypoint-size <value>                                          Total size of an entry point (in bytes).
   --profile                                                                          Capture timing information for each module.
   --no-profile                                                                       Negative 'profile' option.
   --records-input-path <value>                                                       Store compiler state to a json file.
+  --no-records-input-path                                                            Negative 'records-input-path' option.
   --records-output-path <value>                                                      Load compiler state from a json file.
+  --no-records-output-path                                                           Negative 'records-output-path' option.
   --records-path <value>                                                             Store/Load compiler state from/to a json file.
 This will result in persistent ids of modules and chunks.
 An absolute path is expected. `recordsPath` is used for `recordsInputPath` and `recordsOutputPath` if they left undefined.
+  --no-records-path                                                                  Negative 'records-path' option.
   --resolve-alias-alias <value...>                                                   Ignore request (replace with empty module).
 New request.
+  --no-resolve-alias-alias                                                           Negative 'resolve-alias-alias' option.
   --resolve-alias-name <value...>                                                    Request to be redirected.
   --resolve-alias-only-module                                                        Redirect only exact matching request.
   --no-resolve-alias-only-module                                                     Negative 'resolve-alias-only-module' option.